lidiayoo/hyperpocket/docs/hyperpocket/introduction/overview.md

 With Hyperpocket, you can:

-- **Instantly integrate** AI tools with GitHub link and Managed services.
+- **Seamlessly integrate** AI tools from anywhere—your functions, any third party tools, git repo URL, and more.

-- **Customize and extend** existing tools with open-source flexibility.
+- **Securely authenticate** Simple authentication process without exposing credentials.

-- **Securely authenticate** API connections without exposing credentials.
+- **Go beyond Python**, supporting multi-language execution each within an isolated environment.

-- **Go beyond Python**, supporting multi-language execution with WASM(WebAssembly).
+- **Customize and extend** existing tools with the flexible open-source solutions.

 Whether you’re a researcher, developer, or product team, Hyperpocket removes friction in AI tool integration and empowers you to build without limits.

 ## Core Features & Benefits

-### 1. Instant Integration with Open-Source & Managed Tools
+### 1. Seamless Integration with Open-Source & Managed Tools

 Hyperpocket allows you to skip the tedious integration process and leverage existing AI tools right away.

-- Effortlessly integrate AI tools from any Git repository, even with just a link for GitHub repositories, no complex setup required.
+- Effortlessly connect AI tools from your functions, any third party tools, git repo URL, and more. no complex setup required.
 - Seamlessly integrate existing managed services without vendor constraints.
 - Reuse and extend existing open-source tools instead of building from scratch.